Frequently Asked Questions about CorCare

 What is CorCare?

-CorCare is the name NLHS has chosen for its new HIS: an electronic health record (EHR) and health information system (HIS) that helps clinicians manage patient data and care.
-It’s used by many hospitals and healthcare organizations around the world including 13 organizations in Canada.
-The full access version of CorCare is also known as “Hyperspace”.
+CorCare is the new health information system for the province: an electronic health record (EHR) and health information system (HIS) that helps clinicians manage patient data and care.
+The full access and use version of CorCare is also known as

 What is Epic Care Link?

-EpicCare Link is a web portal that allows external clinicians to securely view patient medical information in CorCare, as they would currently do with HEALTHeNL.
-In addition, external clinicians will also be able to submit electronic orders and other forms, and to communicate with clinical teams within the NLHS environment to coordinate patient care.
+EpicCare Link is a web portal that will allow external clinicians to securely view patient medical information in CorCare, as they would currently do with HEALTHeNL.
+In addition, external clinicians will also be able to submit electronic orders and other forms, and to communicate with clinical teams within NL Health Services to coordinate patient care.

-EpicCare Link is not a full access version of CorCare, it provides a limited view into the information within the CorCare system and has limited functionality.
+EpicCare Link is not a full access version of CorCare; it provides a limited view of the information within the CorCare system, has limited functionality and is used in conjunction with your current documentation method.

 When is the transition to CorCare happening?